 Let us take the question of malnutrition - which lies at the root of so much ill-health.
 Our very careful food surveys in Benoni have shewn that the Location population includes very few people who are getting an adequate diet for health.
 Most of them are getting enough in quantity, but few are getting the right variety of foods which is necessary for health.
 The main fault in their diet is that they are getting an excess of the starchy foods like mealie meal and bread, but they are going without the protective foods, what I call the "health insurance" foods.

-Among these protective foods I include the bran which is removed from moreling, wheat and other grain in milling, in refining the from mealies, wheat and other grain in milling, in refining the grains; I include fresh vegetables, fresh fruit, and milk.
+Among these protective foods I include the bran which is removed from mealies, wheat and other grain in milling, in refining the grains; I include fresh vegetables, fresh fruit, and milk.
 All of these are foods which, in a rich country side, the people are likely to get.
 In the towns they do not get them for two reasons.
-Firstly that some of these health insurance foods are too expensive; according that the results foods are too expensive; according to the foods are too expensive; according the foods are too expensive; according the foods are too expensive. pensive; secondly that the people foolishly try to copy other ignorant people who tell them that only the white foods are eaten by the best people.
-A form of snobbishness which leads to disaster.
-So we find that for every 100 loaves of white bread, made with over-refined flour from which the health insurance foods have been removed in milling, only 5 loaves of brown and wholemeal bread (which contain these health insurance foods) are bought.
+Firstly that some of these health insurance foods are too expensive; secondly that the people foolishly try to copy other ignorant people who tell them that only the white foods are eaten by the best people.
+A form of snobbishness which leads to disas-So we find that for every 100 loaves of white bread, made with over-refined flour from which the health insurance foods have been removed in milling, only 5 loaves of brown and wholemeal bread (which contain these health insurance foods) are bought.
 Yet wholemeal bread costs no more than white.
 We find that almost all the mealie meal bought in the Location is of the white and sifted variety from which the goodness has been removed in the grinding; yet unsifted mealie meal, with the goodness remaining, is actually cheaper.
-We find the same story with We find, too, that although the brown "Government" Boer meal. sugar is 1d. or ld. cheaper than the white sugar, and is just as good and just as sweet, the Location people buy 5 lbs. of the white to every 2 lbs. of the brown sugar - and so waste good money that could be spent on other health insurance" foods.
-We find, again, a lack of interest in the growing of good green vegetables, which many people could do in their own tiny back yards if they would take a little trouble - though here we have found that since the Town Council of Benoni encouraged them by supplying vegetable seeds, on over 50 of the stands excellent vegetables were grown last summer.
+We find the same story with We find, too, that although the brown "Government" Boer meal.
+We find, too, that although the brown gust as sugar is 1⁄2d. or ld. cheaper than the white sugar, and is just as good and just as sweet, the Location people buy 5 lbs. of the good and just as sweet, the brown sugar - and so waste good mon white to every 2 lbs. of the brown sugar - and so waste good money that could be spent on other health insurance" foods.
+We find, again, a lack of interest in the growing of good green vegetables, which many people could do in their own tiny back yards if they would take a little trouble - though here we have found that since the Town Council of Benoni encouraged them by supplying vegetable seeds, on over 50 of the stands excellent vegetables were grown last summer,